soniccrhyme/SDND-Vehicle_Detection/README.md

 ![Output Example][output_eg]

-As demonstrated above, processing single frames yields unwieldy bounding boxes which can be much smaller or larger than the car itself.
-This can be mitigated by smoothing heatmaps over several frames (discussed further in Video Implementation, Question 2)
+Processing single frames yields bounding boxes which abruptly change from frame to frame.
+This can be mitigated by smoothing heatmaps over several frames (discussed further in Video Implementation, Question 2).
+The boxes yielded by smoothing across frames can be seen below (same frame, taken from result.mp4, largely similar result):

+![Smoothed Output Example][smoothed_output_eg]

 #### 3. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.